Greater stick-nest rats build shelters larger than wedge-tailed eagle nests. We protect their largest population on mainland Australia.

 Since their reintroduction in 1999, the greater stick-nest rat has remained elusive.
-They are hard to trap due to the abundant burrowing bettongs who disturb any traps that are set.
-We have had to come up with unique methods to out-trick burrowing bettongs, such as ‘ratstaurants’.
+They are hard to trap due and so we have had to come up with unique methods to out-trick other trap-happier species that disturb the traps, such as ‘ratstaurants’.
 They look like a top hat made of 50mm chicken wire mesh and pegged into the ground with droppers.
-Stick-nest rats can squeeze through the mesh, but the bettongs can’t dig under.
+Stick-nest rats can squeeze through the mesh, but other animals can’t dig under.

 Range and abundance

 The greater stick-nest rat was once found across much of the semi-arid and southern arid zone of Australia.
 By the 1930s, it was confined to only two islands off the South Australian coast – East and West Franklin Islands.
 It was reintroduced to the Arid Recovery reserve in 1999.
 The population at Arid Recovery is currently the only stable population of greater stick-nest rats on the mainland.

 Nests are generally built around a bush, with sticks woven together.
 Large branches are gnawed to size and added to the nest.
 Nests can be up to one metre high and two metres wide.
 Nests provide protection from native predators such as eagles and dingoes.

 Greater stick-nest rats may have a dominant nest, but they also occasionally move to other nests.
 They don’t live exclusively in their nests and will often live underground in old bilby burrows to escape the extreme heat over the summer months.